qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 timeout on the first point is no substitute: it enforces the order but hands the result to a deadline.

+### setter-conversion-fails, proof-conversion-gate

+B10-3: a generated direct entry running on the output of a failed conversion.
+A thread assigning to `Derived.objectTypeField` parks in the pointer converter before the converter's own lease (`convert-before-lease`).
+The test deletes the argument, so that lease refuses, writes null and sets a RuntimeError.
+The test expects the field to keep its value and the setter to raise.

+The setter and not rich comparison, because the setter leaves the damage readable.
+A comparison on a null operand crashes, which shows that the gate matters but not what was left behind.

+`proof-conversion-gate` clears `ConversionGate`: the null reaches the field, which then reads `None`.

+### owned-child-claimed - a guard, no proof row

+A child built from Python has a C++ wrapper, and keeps `validCppObject` and `cptr` after its parent's destruction has detached it, until its own destructor runs. `Shiboken.delete(parent)` parks at `delete-before-owned-dtor`, in that window, and the test expects the child to be refused there.
+Only the claim stamped at extraction refuses it.

+There is no `proof-*` row.
+Clearing `ClaimByAncestry` hides the defect rather than restoring it: the request then marks the whole set, and the stamp has nothing to add.

+### parent-removal-alloc, proof-transaction-prepare

+B6-4: a state transaction that fails halfway. `setParent(None)` reaches `removeParentLocked()`, which erases the edge, hands ownership back and then defers the decref of the edge reference - the last allocation, after every write.
+The throwing failpoint `deferred-slot-alloc` fails that allocation.
+It throws instead of parking, because a thread inside a transaction holds the state lock.

+The test expects the call to raise with ownership unchanged, and a retry to succeed.
+It checks ownership and not `parent()`, because Qt has reparented the object before the binding transaction runs.

+`proof-transaction-prepare` clears `TransactionPrepare`: the room is taken after the erase, and ownership has moved although the call raised.

 ### two-thread-ctor, proof-ctor-commit

 B5-3: two threads run the same base `__init__` on one object.
 One parks